tylanoflynn/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-The goal of this project is to take a toy dataset with messy values and convert into a normalized relational database managed using PostgreSQL, then answer questions based on that data.
+The goal of this project was to take a toy dataset with messy values and convert it into a normalized relational database managed using PostgreSQL, then answer questions based on that data.

 ## Process